 The housing market crash in 2008 prompted the implementation of new regulatory mechanisms to protect homebuyers, kicking off a “regulatory” phase with the TRID (TILA-RESPA Integrated Disclosure).
 Lenders turned to technology to help them comply with new federal requirements and coordinate with settlement partners on closing disclosures.

 Soon after, Quicken Loans (now Rocket Mortgage) launched the first-ever fully digital mortgage application experience.
 This sparked the “digital application” phase, in which competitors quickly followed suit to keep themselves competitive.
 This phase ultimately led to the proliferation of digital mortgage applications which are now nearly ubiquitous.
-According to Ellie Mae, borrowers can now apply for loans online with 91 percent of lenders.
+According to Ellie Mae, borrowers can now apply for loans online with 91% of lenders.

 The third phase, known as the “eClosing” phase, took flight due to the pandemic.
 In response to client demand for remote closing options, lenders accelerated their investment in technology solutions for hybrid and even completely digital eClosings (known as remote online notarization or RON for short).